Terrapin Attack: Breaking SSH Channel Integrity By Sequence Number Manipulation: Artifact Appendix

-\paragraph{Evaluation} We verified all techniques successfully against PuTTY~0.79.
-Additionally, our experiments show that OpenSSH~9.5p1 recognizes a rollover of sequence numbers and terminates the connection, thus not being affected by any advanced technique.
-AsyncSSH~2.13.2 and libssh~0.10.5 terminate the connection due to handshake timeouts before these techniques conclude.
-Dropbear~2022.83 disconnects on \msgunknown messages instead of responding with \msgunimplemented, but allows \xrcv to roll over, therefore being affected by \atkrcvdec only.
+\begin{compactdesc} \item[(C1):] \textbf{Sequence Number Manipulation (Sect.~4.1)}. \emph{We verified all techniques successfully against PuTTY~0.79.
+Additionally, our experiments show that OpenSSH~9.5p1 recognizes a rollover of sequence numbers and terminates the connection, thus not affected by any technique but \atkrcvinc.
+AsyncSSH~2.13.2 and libssh~0.10.5 allow for \atkrcvinc but terminate the connection due to handshake timeouts before any advanced technique concludes.
+Dropbear~2022.83 disconnects on \msgunknown messages instead of responding with \msgunimplemented but allows \xrcv to roll over, therefore being affected by \atkrcvinc and \atkrcvdec only.}